 It’s annoying when a bit of work pops up in the evening when you’re at home, but it often can’t be helped.
 If a colleague in another time zone has a question, you need to reply so the rest of their day isn’t blocked.
 Perhaps your own personal development overlaps with work tasks and you start investigating how it could help your team.
 Or your boss calls you to go over work you didn’t get a chance to in the day.
 Or you simply work in tech and a pesky bug shows up.
 Just because you were sat on your couch doing it doesn’t mean it wasn’t valid productive work.

 All of these issues combined add up to a startling picture of unaccounted billable hours.
-Using an automatic time tracker completely solves the problem by ensuring anything you work on is recorded for you – wherever you were, whatever time it is, whatever device you were using, and however original plans changed.
+But using an automatic time tracker completely solves the problem by ensuring anything you work on is recorded for you – wherever you were, whatever time it is, whatever device you were using, and however original plans changed.